 In Ontario, you can dial 211 on your phone or visit 211 Ontario to find an ASO and other HIV/AIDS programs in your city or town.
 Use your location to find services near you.

 You can also visit HIV411.ca and search for an ASO using your postal code, or the name of your city or town.

 Post-Exposure Prophylaxis (PEP) is a medication you can take if you think you have been exposed to HIV.
-If you think you were exposed, see a health care professional right away.
+If you think you were exposed, see a healthcare professional right away, or visit your nearest emergency department.
 There is a 72-hour window to take the medication after exposure however it is best to start PEP as soon as possible.
 When you are speaking to the health care professional, inquire about cost and coverage.
 There is coverage in some cases, but not all cases.
 For more information about PEP click here or call the Ontario AIDS & Sexual Health InfoLine for information in English and many other languages call: 416-392-2437 or 1-800-668-2437 (toll-free in Ontario), and for French call: 1-800-267-7432 (toll-free in Ontario).
 The InfoLine is free and anonymous.

 Find more information on getting tested